Explore below to learn more about the SDSS telescopes, the SDSS spectrographs, and the SDSS imager.

 At Apache Point Observatory, the APOGEE-2 survey continues to employ the high-resolution, near-infrared spectrograph used for the APOGEE-1 survey.
 A virtually analogous instrument was constructed for Las Campanas Observatory.
-The APOGEE instruments are custom-built, multi-object spectrographs that record the spectrum of 300 targets simultaneously across 1.51 to 1.70 micron within the H-band with an approximate resolution of 22,500.
-Additional Information can be found on the APOGEE spectrograph page.
+The APOGEE instruments are custom-built, multi-object spectrographs that record the 1.51-1.70 micron spectrum of 300 targets simultaneously, with a spectral resolution of ~22,500.
+Additional information can be found on the APOGEE spectrographs page.